AngelGzGc/EMWCalc/README.md

 make
 ```

-And then the DataVisGL shall be executed first (i.e: executing: ./DataVisGL in the Debug folder) and then the EMWCalc by the same process.
+Then the DataVisGL shall be executed first (i.e: executing: ./DataVisGL in the run folder) and then the EMWCalc by the same process.

 ### Examples: